salojoakim/ProjectDataScience/README.md

 # Installation & Deployment Guide

 This guide walks you from a fresh clone to a working local run and a deployment to **Vertex AI Agent Engine**, using the **Agent Starter Pack** on Windows (Anaconda Prompt).
-A `venv` alternative is also included.

 ---